Welcome to my best 3D printer for miniatures review.

 It’s fully enclosed which acts as insulation and better holds temperature in the chamber for smoother prints.
 I don’t love printing ABS on an open printer, so this is great for that.
 It also has an illuminated build chamber so if you have it in your garage, shed, or table you can quickly peek in and check on the print in the night.

 The downside is the build envelope is a little smaller than other units at this price.
-It measures at 225 x 145 x 150 mm which is great if you want to print tools and landscapes.
+It measures at 225 x 145 x 150 mm which is great if you want to print miniatures, model tools, gaming terrain and scenery.

 3D Printer Type: FDM | Layer Resolution: 100 microns | Materials: PLA/ABS/WOOD/ COPPER/GRADIENT | Build Volume: 220 x 220 x 300 mm | Printer Size / Weight: 440 x 410 x 465 mm / 11.8 kg

 This is one of those rare finds that doesn’t seem to make sense.
 It has such a low price but delivers insane results.

 My coworker 3D printed a few large terrain pieces on his Ender 5 and compared it to my Lulzbot and I really couldn’t tell the difference.

 This unit is extremely affordable because it has to be assembled by you.
 It also has an enormous build volume, a decent nozzle temp, and a very useful print bed.
 If you want the option to 3D print things other than miniatures then this is the 3D printer for you.

 3D Printer Type: FFF | Layer Resolution: 20 microns | Materials: PLA, ABS, Nylon, CPE, PC, PP, TPU, PVA | Build Volume: 230 x 190 mm | Printer Size / Weight: 394 x 489 x 637 mm / 45.4 pounds